 Risk Factors for Foot Problems

 - Neuropathy (loss of sensation) in the feet and ankles or other types of nerve or muscle damage.

-- Injuries to the feet, toes or ankles
+- Injuries to the feet, toes or ankles.

-- Abnormal blood vessels
+- Abnormal blood vessels.

-- Flat feet or highly arched feet
+- Flat feet or highly arched feet.

-- Walking often on hard surfaces
+- Walking often on hard surfaces.

-Last Updated June 2020
+Last Updated February 2023